+Designers work hard.
+We bring all of our expertise and aesthetics to each project.
+We brainstorm and iterate.
+We think through how the end-user, the visitor, or the reader, will interact with our design.
+As we should.
 To most people, designers work behind the scenes.
 People are likely to see the client as the one responsible for the project.
-Understanding the world our clients and stakeholders inhabit, and thinking through their point of view, is essential for strategic design.
+Understanding the world our clients and stakeholders inhabit is essential for strategic design.
 An experience at an in-house agency made this clear.

 But it wasn’t my department that was being mocked.
 It was our internal clients.
 That brought home to me that our clients are accountable for our work in ways we are not.
 They have to answer to their customers and peers for what we do.